x

 OBJECTIVES

-• Demonstrate Power Cylinder technology on an artificial test site under controlled conditions and on real demolition sites (for 50 hours per attachment; total 300 hours);
+• demonstrate PCs technology on an artificial test site under controlled conditions and on real demolition sites (for 50 hours per attachment)

-• Evaluate the optimisation potential and validate the technology;
+• evaluate the optimisation potential and to validate the technology

-• Monitor all relevant environmental and health parameters, such as the reduction of fuel consumption, resource efficiency, oil consumption, noise, dust and safety;
+• monitor all relevant environmental and health parameters such as the reduction of fuel consumption, resource efficiency, oil consumption, noise, dust, safety, etc.

-• Facilitate four replications during the project and prepare a strategy for further replications;
+• start with 4 replications during the project and prepare replication strategy for more applications

-• Promote the increase of operational safety for the workers to trade associations, insurance associations, manufacturers and construction/demolition companies.
+• promote the increase of operational safety for workers

 RESULTS

-• Reduced use of materials: the amplification ratio, from 2 up to 2.8, allows a reduced rod diameter and lower weight (up to 15% reduction for CA300 of around 67 kg steel per cylinder) and size (up to 50% reduction) without giving up the needed workforce;
+• PCs reduce the use of materials: the amplification ratio, from 2 up to 2.8, allows a reduced rod diameter and reduces overall weight by allowing for smaller components (up to 15% reduction)

 ADMINISTRATIVE DATA